MolSSI/QCFractal/docs/qcportal/source/collection-dataset.rst

 Computing
 ---------

-Methods can be computed to the :class:`Dataset <qcportal.collections.Dataset>` and computed using the :meth:`compute <qcportal.collections.Dataset.compute>` command.
+Computations on the molecules within the :class:`Datasets <qcportal.collections.Dataset>` can be performed using the :meth:`compute <qcportal.collections.Dataset.compute>` command.
-This command causes a calculation to be requested for every molecule in the :class:`Dataset <qcportal.collections.Dataset>`.
-Any calculations that have previously been done will be automatically added without recomputation.
-Note that this requires `compute permissions <http://docs.qcarchive.molssi.org/projects/qcfractal/en/stable/server_user.html#user-permissions>`_.
+If the results of the requested computation already exist in the :class:`Dataset <qcportal.collections.Dataset>`, they will be reused to avoid recomputation.
+Note that for perfoming computations, `compute permissions <http://docs.qcarchive.molssi.org/projects/qcfractal/en/stable/server_user.html#user-permissions>`_ is required.

 .. code-block:: python